 Bulut’s murder in front of her daughter sent shockwaves across Turkey after a video of the attack was published online.

 The 38-year-old was stabbed to death in a cafe on August 18 by her former husband in the central Anatolian city of Kirikkale.
-Bulut, who had divorced him four years ago, died in the hospital.
+Bulut, who had divorced him four years ago, died in hospital.

 “The murder of Emine Bulut sparked frustration and resentment in society.
 Her last words are ringing in all women’s ears: I don’t want to die,” Gamze Ozturk, one of the organizers, told AFP.